 Entry, descent, and landing for the Mars Science Laboratory mission will include a combination of technologies inherited from past NASA Mars missions, as well as exciting new technologies.
 Instead of the familiar airbag landing systems of the past Mars missions, Mars Science Laboratory will use a guided entry and a sky crane touchdown system to land the hyper-capable, massive rover.

-The sheer size of the Mars Science Laboratory rover (over one ton, or 900 kilograms) would preclude it from taking advantage of an airbag-assisted landing.
+The sheer size of the Mars Science Laboratory rover (over one ton, or 900 kilograms or 2,000 pounds) would preclude it from taking advantage of an airbag-assisted landing.
 Instead, the Mars Science Laboratory will use the sky crane touchdown system, which will be capable of delivering a much larger rover onto the surface.
 It will place the rover on its wheels, ready to begin its mission after thorough post-landing checkouts.

 In the depicted scene, Curiosity is touching down onto the surface, suspended on a bridle beneath the spacecraft’s descent stage as that stage controls the rate of descent with four of its eight throttle-controllable rocket engines.
 The rover is connected to the descent stage by three nylon tethers and by an umbilical providing a power and communication connection.
 When touchdown is detected, the bridle will be cut at the rover end, and the descent stage flies off to stay clear of the landing site.

-The Mars Science Laboratory spacecraft is being prepared for launch during Nov.
-25 to Dec.
-18, 2011.
+The Mars Science Laboratory spacecraft is being prepared for launch from November 25 to December 18, 2011.
 Landing on Mars is in early August 2012.
 In a prime mission lasting one Martian year (nearly two Earth years) researchers will use the rover’s tools to study whether the landing region has had environmental conditions favorable for supporting microbial life and for preserving clues about whether life existed.